Around 60% of first home buyers get help from their parents, usually in the form of a guarantor home loan.

 - You may qualify for a lower interest rate.

-- It’s a simpler process with less paperwork.
+- It’s a more straight-forward process with less paperwork.

 We usually only recommend that you remove the guarantee earlier if there’s a need to do so.